sjonesw-lab/Maxtrader/replit.md

 ## Overview

 MaxTrader is an intraday NASDAQ trading research engine that uses a wave-based Renko framework and multi-timeframe confluence analysis to generate quality-driven trading signals.
 It identifies wave impulses and retracement patterns, integrating daily and 4-hour market context.
 All trades utilize options structures for defined risk.
 The system features a multi-regime architecture with robust runtime safety layers.
 A key discovery is the "CHAMPION STRATEGY" which combines ICT confluence with 5x ATR targets and 0DTE **1-strike ITM options** (not ATM), resulting in 2,000%+ 3-month returns with 80% win rate and only 3% max drawdown.
 The system includes a professional real-time trading dashboard with live updates, comprehensive safety monitoring, and integrated Pushover notifications.
 An auto-trader executes realistic paper trading using real options pricing data from Polygon.io for both Conservative and Aggressive strategies. **CRITICAL BUG FIXES (Nov 19, 2025):** Position overlap prevention added (only 1 trade at a time to match backtest), risk percentage corrected from 3%/4% to 5%/5% to match backtest validation, and duplicate Pushover notification spam fixed (now sends startup/market-open notifications only once per day). **QQQ-ONLY OPTIMIZATION (Nov 19, 2025):** After comprehensive 22-month backtest analysis (928 trades), QQQ-only delivers 80.5% win rate vs 53% for dual-symbol (QQQ+SPY).
 SPY diluted edge from 80.5% to 53% while adding 2,318 mediocre trades.
-System now configured for **QQQ-ONLY trading** with validated 80.5% win rate, +$3,261 avg P&L per trade.
+System now configured for **QQQ-ONLY trading** with validated 80.5% win rate, +$3,261 avg P&L per trade. **PRODUCTION RELIABILITY SYSTEM (Nov 20, 2025):** Multi-layer reliability architecture with heartbeat monitoring (5-second intervals), watchdog auto-termination (30-second stall detection), external supervisor for auto-restart (<60-second recovery guarantee), atomic state writes with checksums, intelligent position recovery after crashes, and Pushover crash alerts.
+System now production-grade with zero-gap market coverage.

 ## User Preferences